vitiral/stfu8/README.md

-  - The linux command line defines ANSI escape codes to provide styles like color, bold, italic, etc. Even though almost everything printed to a terminal is UTF-8 text these "escape codes" might not be, and even if they are they are UTF-8, they are not visible characters.
+  - The linux command line defines ANSI escape codes to provide styles like color, bold, italic, etc. Even though almost everything printed to a terminal is UTF-8 text these "escape codes" might not be, and even if they are UTF-8, they are not visible characters.
   - Windows paths are not *necessarily* UTF-8 compliant as they can have [ill formed text][utf-16-ill-formed-text].
   - There might be other cases you can think of or want to create.
 In general,